James Patrick Crisp

 James Crisp Sculptor, ‘Interference III’, 2011, Carved Plane Wood- an early example of my geometric interference style, produced using my unique, personally developed techniques.

-An example of my work for world leading art consultants, Artelier, and Rosewood Hotels.
+Follow this link for an example of my work for world leading art consultants, Artelier, and Rosewood Hotels.

 https://www.artelier.com/post/artelier-curation-rosewood-miyakojima-japan